jperz/vpnbox/README.md

 **One box.
 Every VPN.
 Shared by the whole team.**

-A self-hosted Docker appliance that connects to **many VPNs at once** — OpenConnect, OpenVPN and IPsec/IKEv2 — and exposes them to your entire LAN through a proxy, a SOCKS5 endpoint and SSH jump tunnels.
+A self-hosted Docker appliance that connects to **many VPNs at once** — Cisco AnyConnect, OpenConnect, OpenVPN and IPsec/IKEv2 — and exposes them to your entire LAN through a proxy, a SOCKS5 endpoint and SSH jump tunnels.
 No VPN client on anyone's laptop.
 No fighting over which tunnel is "currently connected".

+Comes with a simple dashboard - or use CLI.

 </div>